Villanova wins in 1st game without Wright; Neptune in charge - WHIZ News

 BIG PICTURE

 La Salle: Dunphy inherits a rebuilding process and team that went 11-19 last season.
 He went 580-325 as head coach and led his teams to 17 NCAA Tournaments.
-He was at Temple from 2006-19 and coached Penn from 1989-2006.
-La Salle fired Ashley Howard after four seasons and a 45-71 record.
+He was at Temple from 2006-19 and Penn from 1989-2006.
+He replaced the fired Ashley Howard.

-Villanova: Neptune played at Lehigh, began as a video coordinator at Villanova in 2008 served as an assistant under Wright from 2013-2021.
-He worked his way into the head job at Fordham and went 18-18 in his lone season — the program had 23 wins combined the previous three seasons.
+Villanova: Neptune played at Lehigh, began as a video coordinator at Villanova in 2008 and served as an assistant under Wright from 2013-21.
+He worked his way into the head job at Fordham and went 18-18 in his lone season.
 The 38-year-old Neptune already had recruited or coached most of the players on Villanova’s roster and easily had Wright’s stamp of approval.
-Wright still works for Villanova as a special assistant to the President.
+Wright works as a special assistant to the president.

 UP NEXT